-This popular Filipino dessert is usually made with coconut milk or cream, sweet kernel¬†corn, sugar, and cornstarch.
-It may or may not have two kinds of corn in it: the kernels of corn and the creamed corn version.¬†Using the creamed corn in addition to the kernels boosts not only the corn flavor of the dessert but gives it an extra dose of creaminess.
-If you love corn, this extra ingredient is what will make it super delicious!¬†
+This popular Filipino dessert is usually made with coconut milk or cream, sweet kernel corn, sugar, and cornstarch.
+It may or may not have two kinds of corn in it: the kernels of corn and the creamed corn version.
+Using the creamed corn in addition to the corn kernels boosts not only the corn flavor of the dessert but gives it an extra dose of creaminess.
+If you love corn, this extra ingredient is what will make it super delicious!

-This creamy reduced milk is a Pinoy kitchen staple for good reason.
-This super creamy¬†milk is made by simmering and evaporating excess water and results in a slightly thickened and cooked milk.
-This is one of the ingredients that make leche flan so lusciously creamy so if you want to mimic that texture, this is one ingredient to try.¬†¬†
+This reduced milk is a Pinoy kitchen staple for good reason.
+Evaporated milk is a great substitute if you want a creamy maja blanca recipe without coconut milk!
+This super creamy milk is made by simmering fresh milk over a gentle heat to let excess water evaporate, which is how you get slightly thickened and darker-colored milk.
+Evaporated milk is also one of the ingredients that make leche flan so lusciously creamy so if you want to mimic that texture, this is one ingredient to try.

-Use the same amount as stated in the recipe for the coconut milk.¬†
+Use the same amount as stated in the recipe for coconut milk.

 You have to love the versatility of powdered milk!
-All you have to do is dissolve this dried milk¬†in water, and you instantly have milk ready to be used in whatever recipe you have in mind to make.
-This is exactly the case if you want to make maja blanca recipes without coconut milk.
+All you have to do is dissolve this dried milk in water, and you instantly have milk ready to be used in whatever recipe you have in mind to make.
+This is exactly the case if you want to use a maja blanca recipe without coconut milk.
 Plus, you can make it as creamy and thickened as you need it to be, too.

-As a basic recipe, try¬†using this ratio of powdered milk to water to create delicious milk: mix together 3 tablespoons powdered milk to 1 cup water.¬†¬† ¬†
+As a basic recipe, try using this ratio of powdered milk to water to create delicious milk: mix together 3 tablespoons of powdered milk to 1 cup water.